lasyaneti/CS124-Notes/Lessons/Lesson 18.md

 }
 ```
 ## Set
-- Sets are unorder collection of distinct elements
+- Sets are unorder collections of distinct elements
 - Items do not have indexes
 - Only unique items are stored in a set
-- Best use if when order does not matter and items must be unique
+- Best use is when order does not matter and items must be unique

 ```java
 import java.util.Set;